nglinhchi/okbut-app/README.md

 > **Do I regret it?
 No I don't.**

+**by [chloecodes.io](https://chloecodes.io)**

+## What is this madness? 🤔

 > **Send hilariously interactive cards that are way more fun than your average birthday message.
 Because why settle for boring when you can make someone feed a hangry duck to unlock your secret message?**

-**by [chloecodes.io](https://chloecodes.io)**

-## What is this madness? 🤔

-OKBUT.io lets you create personalized interactive cards for your special people.
-Whether it's an unhinged inside joke or heartfelt note – we've got templates that'll make your message unforgettable.
+> **OKBUT.io is your answer to make your special ones feel special.**

 Currently featuring: